Holiday Ambrosia Cake Recipe

 - 1. In a large bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in extract.
 Combine the flour, baking powder and salt; add to the creamed mixture alternately with pineapple juice, beating well after each addition.
 Fold in the coconut, pineapple, macadamia nuts, raisins, mangoes and candied cherries.

 - 2. Transfer to a greased and floured 10-in. fluted tube pan.
-Bake at 350° for 50-60 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 50-60 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.

 - 3. In a small bowl, combine the confectioners' sugar, coconut milk and extracts.
 Drizzle over cake.
 Yield: 12 servings.